 Disparities in Arrests for Low Level Offenses by Race/Ethnicity

-Black people were 5.5x more likely and Latinx people were 2x more likely to be arrested for low level, non-violent offenses than a white person.
+Latinx people were 2.9x more likely to be arrested for low level, non-violent offenses than a white person.

 Percent of total arrests by type